 - ISO/IEC 2700: This is the international standard for information security management.
 If you are running IT services, these requirements should be incorporated in the design of your management system.

-- Agile: This software development methodology splits projects into short phases, each of which delivers valuable outcomes towards the larger product and end goal.
+- Agile: The Agile software development methodology splits projects into short phases, each of which delivers valuable outcomes towards the larger product and end goal.
 Agile has become immensely popular and widely used in ITSM improvement projects.

-- Kanban: This methodology helps manage works in progress, to optimize and make the use of resources more efficient.
+- Kanban: The Kanban methodology helps manage works in progress, to optimize and make the use of resources more efficient.
 Kanban can provide an excellent way to handle the workload of technical people in an IT department, ensuring that you get maximum value from your limited resources.

 - PRINCE2 and PMI: These project management methodologies ensure value for money.

 Is COBIT right for every enterprise?